 Three vitamins are essential for gut barrier integrity: omega 3, zinc, and vitamin D.

-Zinc is found in beans, nuts, red meat, poultry, and certain dark leafy greens.
+Zinc is found in beans, nuts, red meat, poultry, and dark leafy greens.
 Oysters are also incredibly high in zinc.

 If you struggle to consume enough zinc in your diet, consider supplementing it.
 However, don’t go overboard – too much zinc can damage your gut lining.
 Aim for 8-11 mg per day.